na1307/Bluehill.Deconstructors/README.md

 # Bluehill.Deconstructors
-Deconstructors for IList(Array, List, etc.) and Tuple and KeyValuePair.
+Deconstructors for IList(Array, List, etc.) and Tuple and KeyValuePair and more.